Indispensable ASN.1 Engine

 Using it in your Projects

 This library was built for Kotlin Multiplatform.
-Currently, it targets the JVM, Android and iOS.
+Currently, it supports all KMP targets.

 Simply declare the desired dependency to get going: